 Exporting Data to Excel

-If you decide that you want to share your project to driver prioritizations and the resulting levels with individuals that may not have access to Project Server, you can choose to export this information to Excel.
-During the Prioritize Projects step or the Review Priorities step, you will have this option.
+If you decide that you want to share your project to driver prioritizations and the resulting levels with individuals who may not have access to Project Server, you can export this information to Excel.
+You will have this option during the Prioritize Projects step or the Review Priorities step.

 To export data to Excel: